Can you test yourself for dermatillomania?

 Simpler than taking a test for dermatillomania is asking the two part question, “Do you pick your skin and does it cause you distress?”
 If the answers are “yes”, it may not really matter whether you officially qualify for having a skin picking disorder.
 You can work on it regardless.

-A good place to start is to sign up for my free gift, which will tell you all about why you pick your skin and how to finally stop.
+A good place to start is to sign up for my free gift, which will tell you a) why you pick your skin and b) how to finally stop.

-What do you think after reading this?
+What do you think?
 Do you think you have dermatillomania?
-Feel free to comment and ask questions below.
+Please feel free to share and ask questions below.

 Love and support,